The following describes the characteristics of content appropriate for submission to eCommons.

 compilations of University data

 Content produced by others but of research and/or teaching value may also be appropriate for eCommons.
 Such material is normally solicited, collected, or identified by Cornell faculty, researchers, staff, and students, who then arrange all necessary clearances needed to deposit the material (see Deposit Policy & License).
 Examples of such content include:

-Individual files deposited in eCommons should normally be less than 2 GB in size.
-The total size of a collection of files associated with a research project and deposited into eCommons should not exceed 10 GB per year.
+Individual files deposited in eCommons should normally be less than 2 GB in size (we enforce a limit of 3GB).
+Growth in the total size of a collection of files associated with a research project and deposited into eCommons normally should not exceed 15 GB per year.
 If you have questions about these size limitations, please contact the eCommons Administrator.